Persistent Sinusitis Despite Surgery

 This section is written primarily for those patients who have had endoscopic sinus surgery and despite surgery, symptoms have continued.
 We will not address the immediate post-operative complications as those should be satisfactorily addressed by the Otolaryngologist and can include such things as excessive bleeding, infection, perforation into the brain or eye, etc. This time generally extends up to approximately 3-6 weeks after surgery.

-Basic principals of treatment after surgery are essentially same as the pre-surgical treatment: To ensure adequate drainage from the sinuses.
+Basic principals of treatment after surgery are essentially the same as the pre-surgical treatment: To ensure adequate drainage from the sinuses.
 It is unrealistic to expect that surgery will cure sinusitis, as the same processes which occurred prior to surgery will continue afterwards.
 Surgical treatment simply allows the sinuses, which previously did not drain, to drain through the ostia.

 Once adequate drainage has been provided, it is often possible to forgo use of oral antibiotics by providing copious irrigation with an antibiotic such as Gentamycin in a saline solution to irrigate out the sinuses.
 It is often necessary to continue mucus thinners as well as steroid nasal sprays depending on the appropriateness of the circumstances, but during the immediate post-operative period, most patients will have stopped the mucus thinners.
 Irrigation with the Grossan Nasal Irrigator can also prove helpful under those circumstances.(A link to this website will appear as a pop-up window.)